It’s All About: Dysbiosis vs Symbiosis

 One daily, well-formed stool is about right.

-When food digests extremely well (and when coupled with a great circadian rhythm), bowel movements tend to even happen at the same time daily.
+When food digests extremely well (and when coupled with a great circadian rhythm), bowel movements tend to even happen daily around the same time.

 A river or stream needs moving water to stay fresh.

 Regular, daily bowel movements allow healthy flora to thrive and prevent pathogens from becoming too comfortable.